 Spectrum Health Services, Inc. is a 501 (c)(3) non-profit Community Health Center established in 1967, serving the medical needs of the residents the Philadelphia area.
-Conveniently located in North and West Philadelphia, our committed team of healthcare professionals are dedicated to maintaining your health and well being.
-We offer fully accredited Medical, Dental as well as Health Education and Specialty Care.
+Conveniently located in North, South and West Philadelphia, our committed team of healthcare professionals are dedicated to maintaining your health and well being.
+We offer fully accredited Medical, Dental, and specialty care as well as Health Education.

 - Organized in June 1967 providing family planning services under the banner Better Family Planning, Inc. with the major objective "to strengthen family life of the disadvantaged segment of the population by improving the parents' economic ability to influence the development and growth of their children and thus break out of the property-dependence status."

 - Greater St. Matthews Medical Health Center, 5558 Race Street opened to service patients in the Northwest.

 - Christian Street Medical Health Center, 2053 Christian Street opened to service patients in the South.